Ex-Tesla worker says he lost job despite sacrifices, including sleeping in car to shorten commute

 "[T]he security guard took my badge and told me I was laid off," Murillo wrote.
 "Sat in my car in disbelief."

-Describing his roughly 5 years at Tesla, where his most recent role was as a production supervisor, he added, "Sacrificed a lot for the company."
+Describing his roughly five years at Tesla, where his most recent role was as a production supervisor, he added, "Sacrificed a lot for the company."

 Tesla, which had more than 140,000 workers as of December, is in the process of cutting 10% of its employees as it copes with a slump in demand for its electric vehicles.
 Tesla CEO Elon Musk said in a memo to staff that the layoffs are needed to "enable us to be lean, innovative and hungry for the next growth phase cycle."

-But Murillo's description of his dedication to Tesla and his abrupt firing has sparked an outpouring on LinkedIn, with more than 1,600 replies.
-One common refrain came from people who described having gone through similar experiences, is that they now question whether it's worth giving so much time and energy to an employer.
+Yet Murillo's description of his dedication to Tesla and his abrupt firing has sparked an outpouring on LinkedIn, with more than 1,600 replies.
+One common refrain came from people who described having gone through similar experiences, leading them to question whether it's worth giving so much time and energy to an employer.

 "After 17 years with a company and 1 year away from retirement, headquarters in Utah phoned me to tell me my position was being eliminated and I was to vacate the building immediately," one LinkedIn member responded to Murillo.
 "I also gave everything to my job but made too much.
 Corporations do not care about the people."